-One thing that will most likely attract adventurers is the almost endless amount of upgrades and accessories that are coming out for the Transit platform—When added, these Low Pro Roof Racks, Ladders, Side Steps, Galleys, and our ever popular Low Pro Ford Transit Roof Rack make the 2020 Ford Transit AWD an adventure van worth considering.
+One thing that will most likely attract adventurers is the almost endless amount of upgrades and accessories that are coming out for the Transit platform—When added, accessories like our Transit Roof Racks, Ladders, Side Steps, Galleys, and our ever popular Low Pro Ford Transit Roof Rack make the 2020 Ford Transit AWD an adventure van worth considering.

-With so many upgrades and options, the new Ford Transit AWD is sure to continue dominating the market in 2020.
+With so many upgrades and options, the new Ford Transit AWD is sure to continue dominating the market in 2020 and beyond.

 Ford Transit History

 The Transit came onto the scene during the 2015 model year; it replaced the E-Series van—full-size cargo and passenger vehicles.

 The E-Series emerged in 1961.
 It was the best selling van on the market for 30 years—popular with delivery services, airport shuttle services, and RV upfitters.